openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 * It is at the discretion of the Issuer whether to use `exp` claim and/or a `status` claim to express the validity period of an SD-JWT-VC.
 The wallet and the verifier  MUST support both mechanisms.
 * The `iss` claim MUST be an HTTPS URL.
 The `iss` value is used to obtain Issuer’s signing key as defined in (#issuer-key-resolution).
 * The `type` JWT claim as defined in [!I-D.ietf-terbu-sd-jwt-vc].
-* For details on the `cnf` claim, see (#holder-key-resolution).

-Note: If there is a requirement to communicate information about the verification status and identity assurance data of the claims about the subject, the syntax defined by @!OIDF.ekyc-ida SHOULD be used.
-It is up to each jurisdiction and ecosystem, whether to require it to the implementers of this profile.

-Note: If there is a requirement to provide the Subject’s identifier assigned and maintained by the Issuer, `sub` claim MAY be used.
-There is no requirement for a binding to exist between `sub` and `cnf` claims.
-See section X in @!I-D.draft-terbu-sd-jwt-vc for implementation considerations.

 Note: Currently this profile only supports presentation of credentials with cryptographic Holder Binding: holder signature is required to bind presentation to a particular transaction and audience.
 This is planned to be expanded, once OpenID for Verifiable Credentials adds support for other forms of Holder Binding.
 See https://bitbucket.org/openid/connect/issues/1537/presenting-vc-without-a-vp-using-openid4vp

-Note: In some credential types, it is not desirable to include an expiration date (eg: diploma attestation).
-Therefore, this profile leaves its inclusion to the Issuer, or the body defining the respective credential type.

-## Issuer identification and key resolution to validate an issued Credential {#issuer-key-resolution}

-This profile supports two ways to represent and resolves the key required to validate the issuer signature of a SD-JWT-VC, web-based key resolution and x.509 certificates.

-* Web-based key resolution: The key used to validate the Issuer’s signature on the SD-JWT VC MUST be obtained from the VC-SD_JWT issuer's metadata as defined in Section 5 of draft-terbu-sd-jwt-vc.
-The JOSE header `kid` MUST be used to identify the respective key.
-* x.509 certificates: the VC-SD-JWT contains the issuer's certificate along with a trust chain in the `x5c` JOSE header.
-In this case, the `iss` value MUST be an URL with a FQDN matching a `dNSName` Subject Alternative Name (SAN) [@!RFC5280] entry in the leaf certificate.

-Note: The issuer MAY decide to support both options.
-In which case, it is at the discretion of the Wallet and the Verifier which key to use for the issuer signature validation.

-## Holder key resolution {#holder-key-resolution}

 * The public key passed in the `cnf` claim [@!RFC7800] MUST be a JSON Web Key [@!RFC7517] contained in the `jwk` claim. `kid' MUST be included in the JWK in the `cnf` claim, since it will be used in the JOSE Header.